 Regulation 44 comments, September 2019

-At Bourne House we work hard to ensure positive and appropriate relationships are developed and built by all adults with the children.
-The teams nurturing, and supportive approach ensures an environment conducive to achieving positive outcomes for all children.
+At Bourne House we work hard to ensure positive and appropriate relationships are developed and built by all adults with the children and young people.
+The teams nurturing, and supportive approach ensures an environment conducive to achieving positive outcomes for all children and young preople.
 Management within the home has set out to make sure the culture and ethos is reflected within adult’s practice and that all adults understand the needs of every child, understand each child’s history, understand the outcomes we are aiming to achieve, and the approaches that support every individual.

-Everything we do at Bourne House is focused on meeting the needs of our children.
+Everything we do at Bourne House is focused on meeting the needs of our children and young people.
 Our practice is child centred, trauma informed, and therapeutic.
 Our interventions promote learning, growth and development in children with good outcomes for them in mind.
 Our home provides a safe and nurturing environment, full of love and laughter where children can feel safe and valued.